-EFC Recommendation- Interagency Collaboration
+EFC Recommendation- Interagency Data Collaboration

-Services from different agencies are not streamlined, making it difficult for persons with I/DD and their families to access services and know where to go for services.
 Currently data is not released until years after collection or not shared, and different types of data are collected by varying agencies.
 This delay impacts the field of practice's ability to identify trends and create targeted interventions.
-For example, we do not know how many persons with I/DD have to-date not requested or accessed CIE employment, nor do we know if trainings and awareness of CIE are reaching most persons with I/DD.
-It would also help to track if staff at regional centers are encouraging CIE.
+For example, we do not know how many persons with I/DD have to-date not requested or accessed employment services, nor do we know if trainings and awareness of competitive integrated employment are reaching most persons with I/DD.
+It would also help to track if staff at regional centers are encouraging employment.